osirixgrpc/osirixgrpc/docs/docfiles/getting_started.md

 ![Task Console](../assets/plugin/task_console.png)

 __Congratulations!__ You should now be ready to create client scripts to interact with OsiriX!

-> ___Note___: This is the long-winded way to do things.
-We _strongly_ recommend using the [pyosirix](404.html) library\
-> for day-to-day development unless you want to do things the long way.

-Whilst GRPC support many [languages](https://grpc.io/docs/languages/), including C++, Java, Go, Node.js, and PHP, we currently only support use of Python.
-This is largely because the libraries available to Python for image processing and machine-learning are generally state-of-the-art and come with a relatively short learning curve.
-If you are interested in generating the code for